Casuarina tussock moth - Lymantria xylina

 3001 - General Trapping Procedure |

-Trap Spacing and Placement: When trapping for more than one species of moth, separate traps for different moth species by at least 20 meters (65 feet).
+Trap Spacing: When trapping for more than one species of moth, separate traps for different moth species by at least 20 meters (65 feet).

 Method Notes: Trap should be used with ends open.
 Trap color is up to the State and does not affect trap efficacy.